peeringdb/docs/docs/blog/search_gets_better.md

 ![Search for facility in Queensland, Australia](images/beta_search_fac_in_qld.png)

->In my retirement, I finally had the time to visit and enjoy Montana.
+"*In my retirement, I finally had the time to visit and enjoy Montana.
 It's a wonderful state replete with interesting wildlife and absolutely-stunning landscapes.
 The fact that you can now find an IXP in Montana with an easy search on PeeringDB's website makes me very happy.
 I don't think I need to do that search anymore; however, I'm glad others active in the industry can now do that style of search.
 I wish PeeringDB and the whole industry all the best!
-I'm happy that my April/2019 issue on GitHub (You can’t find an IXP in Montana; but you should be able to!) is now banished into the history books!
+I'm happy that my April 2019 issue on GitHub (You can’t find an IXP in Montana; but you should be able to!) is now banished into the history books!*"
->
- *Martin Levy*
+Martin Levy

 When you search for facilities near New York, you’ll get results for relevant locations in nearby New Jersey, just across the river.
 Similarly, searches for facilities near Los Angeles will extend south into Orange County.